Patrick Pinney: Voice-over career

 Pinney has provided voices for a number of animated characters, including Mighty Mouse in the short-lived Mighty Mouse: The New Adventures (1987–1988), Pa Gorg, Uncle Traveling Matt, Flange Doozer, and additional voices in the animated version of Fraggle Rock, Chico the Bouncer in the hybrid live-action/animated film Cool World (1992), the speaking voice of Painty the Pirate from the opening theme of SpongeBob SquarePants (1999–present) and Wormguy and Idikiukup in Men in Black: The Series.

 He supplied the voice of the Fish Ghoulie in the Ghoulies sequel Ghoulies III: Ghoulies Go to College (1987) and voiced Stan in the video game The Curse of Monkey Island.

 Pinney has appeared on the stop-motion animation series Robot Chicken as He-Man, Arnold Schwarzenegger, Sylvester, Monterey Jack, Ted Kennedy, Dick Cheney, and O. J. Simpson.

 In the late 1980s, he worked on a number of projects.
 One was providing the voice for Mainframe in G.I.
 Joe: The Movie in 1987.
 A couple of years later, he was involved in another project.
 It was on the X-Men in 1989.
 He provided the voice for Wolverine in Pryde of the X-Men which was the pilot episode for an animated series which was never produced.
 He had given the character an Australian sounding accent instead of the Canadian one that was expected.
 An article by Simone Pozzoli for the Italian language OverNewsMagazine website notices that Pinney's Australian accent interpretation of the character could be interpreted as prophetic as Australian Hugh Jackman has played the part.
 He has worked in the Phil Nibbelink and Simon Wells directed animation An American Tail: Fievel Goes West.
 From 1997 to 2001, he worked on Men in Black: The Series in episodes which include The Long Goodbye Syndrome in 1997, The Buzzard Syndrome, also in 1997 and The Big Bad Bug Syndrome in 1998.

 Acting career (physical)

 Film and television

 Although Pinney's voiceover work is his primary career, he has appeared in some television and film roles.
 In 1979, he played the Captain of the Guards in the Ken Annakin-directed feature film The Fifth Musketeer which starred Beau Bridges, Sylvia Kristel and Ursula Andress.
 In 1983, he played a heckler in the Fantasy Island episode "God Child/Curtain Call".
 He appeared in The Terminator in 1984.
 In 2014, he played the part of Eugene Dugan in Atwill Web Series which was directed by Charles Dennis.

-He also voicing characters in the films such as Beauty and the Beast, Aladdin, Toy Story, The Hunchback of Notre Dame, Hercules, Mulan, Atlantis: The Lost Empire, Treasure Planet, and Brother Bear.
+He also voiced characters in Disney films such as Beauty and the Beast, Aladdin, Toy Story, The Hunchback of Notre Dame, Hercules, Mulan, Atlantis: The Lost Empire, Treasure Planet, and Brother Bear.